dovecot/documentation/source/admin_manual/event_design.rst

 Events Design
 =============

-.. versionadded:: v2.3
+.. dovecotadded:: 2.3.0

 Dovecot introduces events, which improves both logging and statistics.

 See also: